 Chronic and progressive impairment of the retinal circulation that eventually causes hemorrhage as a result of chronic hyperglycemia and hypertension.
 Diabetic retinopathy is estimated to be the most common cause of new causes of adult blindness.

 People with diabetes are at increased risk of developing peripheral vascular disease (PVD), commonly called peripheral artery disease (PAD), which refers to the obstruction or occlusion of arteries.
 The risk of developing lower extremity PAD is proportional to the severity and duration of diabetes, accounting for up to 70% of nontraumatic amputations.
 Fatty deposits can build up in the inner linings of the artery walls and hinder blood flow.

-Nephropathy is kidney damage because of a microvascular complication related to destruction of small blood vessels that supply the glomeruli of the kidney.
+Nephropathy is a complication of diabetes.
+Excess blood sugar is disruptive to the small blood vessels that supply the glomeruli of the kidney.
 Seen in about 20-40% of people with diabetes, nephropathy serves as the leading cause of end-stage kidney disease in the US.
 Risk factors include hypertension, genetics, smoking, and chronic hyperglycemia.